Teen in custody after toddler found by neighbour with ‘traumatic’ injuries

 Police wouldn't confirm the relationship between the teen and the toddler but said they are "known to each other."

-Police also said that that they located the family dog deceased while searching the residence.
-Investigators believe that the teen is responsible for the dog's death.

-The teenager may have suffered a minor injury and was transported to hospital to be examined, according to police.
+Police said the teenager may have suffered a minor injury.
+He has been transported to hospital to be examined.

 Forensic investigators and police officers remained at the scene Wednesday as the investigation continues.